 Field-hunting tip

-Look in hydrothermal veins in polymetallic ore deposits country — that is the host setting where čechite typically forms.
+Look in hydrothermal veins in polymetallic ore deposits country, the host setting where čechite typically forms.
 If you start seeing descloizite, galena, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular to equant crystals, often as crusts or massive aggregates habit, so train your eye for that shape before scanning the outcrop.